Auburn, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 74.6 km2, of which 65.7 sqkm are land and 9.0 sqkm, or 12.01%, are water.
 Massabesic Lake, located in the western part of Auburn and the eastern part of Manchester, is the largest body of water in Auburn and serves as the public water supply for Manchester.
-The lake is fed by numerous tributaries, most notable being Sucker Brook, which enters the northeast end of the lake near the Auburn town center and itself drains several lakes, including Tower Hill Pond, Clark Pond, and Little Massabesic Lake.
+The lake is fed by numerous tributaries, most notable being Sucker Brook, which enters the northeastern end of the lake near the Auburn town center and itself drains several lakes, including Tower Hill Pond, Clark Pond, and Little Massabesic Lake.
 Cohas Brook flows through the eastern portion of Auburn and eventually (in Manchester) receives the outflow of Massabesic Lake before flowing west to the Merrimack River.
 Auburn lies fully within the Merrimack River watershed.
 Three hills, all overlooking Massabesic Lake, can lay potential claim to being Auburn's highest point: Mount Miner, at 582 ft above sea level, located north of the lake; Mine Hill, greater than 580 ft, above the east shore; and Mount Misery, greater than 580 feet, to the southeast.